manoharendla/OpenShift-Jenkins/README.md

 1. Script to automate the Github and Jenkins Integration
 2. Automate Maven configuration in Global tool configuration
 3. Automate the Github credentials creation in Jenkins
+4. Creation of project in OpenShift client using expect scripting